-- This team is responsible for the delivery of the Building Safer and Stronger Communities Programme working in partnership with a variety of internal and external stakeholders including residents, the Police and Crime Commissioner and West Mercia Police - The team take a lead role in White Ribbon while delivering initiatives that support of Violence Against Women and Girls - As a key part of the Community Safety Partnership, this team supports council services and public sector agencies to create a multi-functional team, to tackle local issues of Crime, Disorder, illegal parking and AntiSocial Behaviour - The team also leads on supporting various government refugee/evacuation programmes including Syrian, Afghan and Ukraine - The team lead on Prevent, Serious Violence Duty and work closely with partners to maintain community cohesion in the borough.
+- This team is responsible for the delivery of the Building Safer and Stronger Communities Programme working in partnership with a variety of internal and external stakeholders including residents, the Police and Crime Commissioner and West Mercia Police. - The team take a lead role in White Ribbon while delivering initiatives that support of Violence Against Women and Girls. - As a key part of the Community Safety Partnership, this team supports council services and public sector agencies to create a multi-functional team. to tackle local issues. - The team also leads on supporting various government refugee/evacuation programmes including Syrian, Afghan and Ukraine. - The team lead on Prevent, Serious Violence Duty and work closely with partners to maintain community cohesion in the borough.